mikahozz/blog/src/content/blog/blog-astro.md

 ---
 title: "I rebuilt my blog with Astro.
 Goodbye Wordpress!"
-description: "Small step for me, but a giant leap in tech."
+description: "A small step for me, but a giant tech leap from Wordpress to Astro.
+It had been coming for a long time.
+I had built and maintained a couple of Wordpress sites for years, including my dusty old blog site..."
 pubDate: "Jul 08 2022"
-heroImage: "/sky.jpeg"
+heroImage: "/final-blog.png"
 ---

 It had been coming for a long time.
 I had built and maintained a couple of Wordpress sites for years, including my dusty old blog site.
 I had almost forgotten it, but gotten reminded periodically by email that I should update this and that.
 Needless to say I had better things to do, but one day I noticed that the site wasn't even up anymore!
 Shiit.